umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/part-2.md

 The label "Enabled?" uses the view "boolean", so this will allow us to turn the suggestions on/off and will provide the user with a toggle button.
 The name "boolean" comes from the convention that all preview editors are stored in `/umbraco/views/prevalueeditors/` and then found via `boolean.html`

-Save the file, restart the application and have a look at the Suggestions data type in Umbraco now.
+Save the file, rebuild the application and have a look at the Suggestions data type in Umbraco now.
 You should now see that you have 1 configuration option:

 ![An example of how the configuration will look](images/suggestion-editor-config.png)